 This presentation was prepared using results and financial information determined under IFRS.
 In addition to IFRS financial measures, management uses non-IFRS measures to assess the Corporation's operational performance.
 It is likely that the non-IFRS financial measures used by the Corporation will not be comparable to similar measures reported by other issuers or those used by financial analysts as their measures may have different definitions.
-The measures used by the Corporation are intended to provide additional information and should not be considered in isolation or as a substitute for IFRS financial performance measures.
+The measures used by the Corporation or as a substitute for IFRS financial performance measures.